 The Company's Articles provide that the Board is to consist of a minimum of three and a maximum of 20 directors, with the actual number to be determined from time to time by the Board.
-The Board is currently comprised of ten directors and the present term of office of each Director of the Company will expire upon the election of Directors at the Meeting.
+The Board is currently comprised of eleven directors and the present term of office of each Director of the Company will expire upon the election of Directors at the Meeting.

-On July 28, 2022, the Board approved an increase in the number of Directors within the maximum permitted, from ten to 12 Directors in order to accommodate the proposed appointment of Ave G. Lethbridge and Sanjay Nakra as new Directors at the Meeting.
-The Company believes that Ms. Lethbridge and Mr. Nakra will bring a wealth of diverse experience to the Board.
 It is proposed that each of the persons whose name appears below be elected as a Director of the Company to serve, subject to the Articles and the Business Corporations Act (British Columbia) (the "BCBCA"), until his or her successor is elected at the next annual meeting of Shareholders.
-All Director nominees have agreed to stand for election or re-election at the Meeting.
+All Director nominees are currently members of the Board and have agreed to stand for re-election at the Meeting.